51Degrees/specifications/device-detection-specification/data-model.md

 For weakly typed languages, this is usually less of an issue as developers in these ecosystems are generally more used to the idea of discovering Properties at runtime.
-However, there should be clear signposting to locations such as the [Property dictionary](https://51degrees.com/developers/property-dictionary) in order to help discover what Properties are available.
+However, there will need to be clear signposting to locations such as the [Property dictionary](https://51degrees.com/developers/property-dictionary) in order to help discover what Properties are available.